Home Guides and Articles

 Class A Chimney Caps

-Class A chimney pipes have their own specialized caps that fit right on top of the pipe at the point of termination above the roofline, commonly referred to as chimney caps.
-When terminating a Class A system, you must follow what is known as the "10-3-2" rule or the "10-foot, 2-foot" rule.
+Class A chimney pipes have specialized caps that fit right on top of the pipe at the point of termination above the roofline, commonly called chimney caps.
+When terminating a Class A system, you must follow the "10-3-2" or "10-foot, 2-foot" rule.

 Chimney Pipe Buying Guide